ImgBotApp/InternetNL/test/connresolver/passed/description_en.md

 Congratulations!
-Digital domain signatures, if available, are validated.
-Therefore you are protected against false translation from domain names into rogue IP-addresses.
+Digital domain signatures are validated.
+Therefore you are protected against false translation from signed domain names into rogue IP addresses.